Computer Science Games

-The undergraduate program in computer science is an interdisciplinary program leading to the Bachelor of Science in Computer Science.
+The undergraduate program in computer science is an interdisciplinary program leading to the Bachelor of Science in Computer Science Games.
 The program is designed to provide both an academic and professional orientation.

-General admission requirements for the undergraduate program are the same as those of the university and the USC Viterbi School of Engineering and include 3 to 5 units of mathematics and one unit of science (biology, chemistry or physics) together with satisfactory scores on the Scholastic Aptitude Test and Achievement Tests.
+General admission requirements for the undergraduate program are the same as those of the university and the USC Viterbi School of Engineering and include 3 to 5 units of mathematics and one unit of science (biology, chemistry or physics).

-Courses with a grade of C- or below must be repeated; courses may only be retaken once.
+Core computer science courses with a grade of C- or below must be repeated; these courses may only be retaken once.